Mintbase/mintbase-js/packages/sdk/src/mint/README.md

     //key value pairs of ids and the relative percentage of the allocated royalties amount
     //splits must have at least 2 entries
     //splits must not have more than 50 entries
-    //the percentage amounts must total to 1 (100% of royalty allocation) splits?: Splits;
+    //the splits percentage amounts must total to 1 meaning 100% of royaltyPercentage i.e royaltyPercentage = 0.3 splits = {test1: 0.5, test2: 0.5} this 1=100% corresponds to 0.3=30% of total
+    splits?: Splits;
     //the amount of copies of specified token to be minted
     //this amount cannot be larger than 99